 If you answered yes to two or more, especially including either of the first two, talking to a clinician is worth doing.

-If you answered yes to the fourth question, that is a reason to talk to a clinician same-day or to call 988.
-Thoughts of self-harm are not something to wait on.
+If you answered yes to the fourth question, that's a reason to talk to a clinician same-day or to call 988.
+Thoughts of self-harm aren't something to wait on.

 The PHQ-9, the most common depression screening tool used in primary care, asks these questions in a structured way and gives a score that helps frame the next step.
 The Screening Tools page on this site explains it.